 At one point my teenagers decided to fit inside the small moon lander in the rocket garden.
 For a moment there, I wasn’t sure if they got stuck, but based on the amount of laughter inside that little lander, they clearly weren’t concerned.

 More to See at Kennedy Space Center Florida

 On our one day at Kennedy Space Center, we entered the gates around 11 o’clock, and left at 5 when they almost had to physically drag us out.
-It was a very full day, but there was so much we missed.
+It was a very full day.
+Even so we missed so much!

 Here’s a rundown of other features that we’ll be seeing when we return at some point, very soon hopefully: